TaitoUnited/full-stack-template/scripts/taito/config/README.md

 # Taito infrastructure

-> NOTE: There is rarely need to modify these files manually.
+This folder contains infrastructure settings for your application.
+These files are updated automatically on 'taito project upgrade' and there is rarely need to modify them manually.
 All application specific configurations are located in `../*.sh` files.

-This folder contains infrastructure settings for your application.